anisha0506/anisha0506.github.io/docs/thebirthmark.md

  Early morning while going to take bath, I noticed that my birthmark number 9 shape was 8!
 At first I thought everything would be fine.
 But the next second, a thought hit my head, What if, I was cat with 9 lives and transformed into human !!!
 Everytime I die, birthmark number reduced by 1.

   Now whenever the doctor said I am in fatal position, I would laugh.
-I know I have tobe careful, because I only have 9 lives.
+I know I have to be careful, because I only have 9 lives.
 So that it my story :)